Bhajneet-Singh-Bedi/ap_gazebo/README.md

 The above two commands open iris with no extra environment in gazebo and runs SITL ardupilot respectively.

-Run main.py file to see how to communciate with drone using pymavlink.
+ - Run main.py file to see how to communciate with drone using pymavlink.
+ - takeoff_land.py -> takes drone upto certain height and after reaching that height it returns to it's home location.